otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Success Message

-The success message is sent by the Prekey Server when an action (storing prekey messages, for example) has been successful.
+The success message is sent by the Prekey Server when an action (storing Prekey Messages, for example) has been successful.

 A valid Success message is generated as follows: